seltzer1717/just-maven-clojurescript-archetype/README.md

 - This archetype is for plain node projects.
 - There are other cloud.seltzer1717 archetypes you might find useful:
   - `just-maven-clojure-archetype` for Clojure projects
-  - `just-maven-clojurescript-web-archetype` for ClojureScript web projects
-  - `just-maven-clojurescript-aws-archetype` for ClojureScript AWS projects
 - The idea is for **YOU** to customize your own `pom.xml` file in a way that best suites your needs.